 When trees and shrubs become overgrown, it’s time to break out the pruning shears.
-With this guide, learn when to prune trees and shrubs to get the most out of your plants, and why pruning is such an important part of garden maintenance.
+With this guide, learn when to prune trees and shrubs, and why pruning is such an important part of garden maintenance.

-Often, a plant needs pruning to control its size and keep it in bounds.
+- Often, a plant needs pruning to control its size.
 Overgrown shrubs can be brought back to scale, large shade trees can be reduced enough to cast less of a shadow, and fruit trees can be kept to a reasonable size, making care and harvesting easier.
 Hedges can be maintained at the desired size and shape.
 Water sprouts (small, spindly branches) that grow straight up from the limbs of a fruit tree will not bear fruit and should be clipped off as they develop.

 When to Prune Trees and Shrubs